Current employer: Northumbria University

 What, if anything, would you do differently if you could?

 I'm not sure I would do anything differently.
-I've enjoyed my time at Plymouth University, achieved my goals, and had more opportunities to get involved and build on my experience than I had originally anticipated.
+I've enjoyed my time at University of Plymouth, achieved my goals, and had more opportunities to get involved and build on my experience than I had originally anticipated.
 My time at Plymouth has got me to where I am today, embarking on a new adventure to undertake my PhD – it’s a very exciting time for me and everything I have done up to this point, including the inevitable mistakes and difficulties along the way, has got me here.

 What advice would you give to anyone wanting to get in to the same line of work?